aws-amplify/docs/js/tutorials/building-ionic-4-apps/index.md

     none
 ```

 When the CLI successfully configures your backend, the backend configuration files are saved to '/amplify' folder.
-You don't need to manually edit the content of this folder as it is maintained automatically by the CLI.
+You don't need to manually edit the content of this folder as it is maintained by the CLI.

 ## Adding Analytics

 Let's add our first backend feature to our app, Analytics.
-Adding Analytics won't change the user experience, but it will provide valuable metrics that you can track in Amazon Pinpoint dashboard.
+Adding Analytics won't change the user experience though, but it will provide valuable metrics that you can track in Amazon Pinpoint dashboard.

-While enabling Analytics, you will also learn how to use Amplify CLI and configure your app to work with backend services.
+While enabling Analytics, you will also learn how to use Amplify CLI and configure your app to work with various backend services.

+**How Amplify CLI works?**

 When you deploy your backend with Amplify CLI, here is what happens under the hood:

-1- The CLI creates and provisions related resources on your account
+1. The CLI creates and provisions related resources on your account
-2- The CLI updates your '/amplify' folder, which has all the relevant information about your backend on AWS
+2. The CLI updates your '/amplify' folder, which has all the relevant information about your backend on AWS
-2- The CLI updates the configuration file `aws-exports.js` with the latest resource credentials
+3. The CLI updates the configuration file `aws-exports.js` with the latest resource credentials

-As a front-end developer, you only need to import the auto generated *aws-exports.js* configuration file in your Ionic app, and configure your app with *Amplify.configure()* method call.
+As a front-end developer, you need to import the auto generated *aws-exports.js* configuration file in your Ionic app, and configure your app with *Amplify.configure()* method call.

-So, to add analytics to your application,  run the following commands:
+So, to enable analytics to your application, run the following commands:

 ```bash
 $ amplify add analytics